Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Introduction

 \section{Introduction}

-Deep learning models have traditionally been developed with either discriminative or generative objectives in mind, rarely excelling at both simultaneously.
-Discriminative models are optimized for classification or regression tasks but lack the ability to model data distributions, while generative models can synthesize new data samples but may underperform on downstream classification tasks.
-Recent research has explored unifying these approaches through joint discriminative-generative modeling frameworks that aim to combine the predictive power of discriminative approaches with the rich data understanding of generative models.
+Deep learning models have traditionally been developed with either discriminative or generative objectives in mind, rarely excelling at both simultaneously \citep{ng2001discriminative, jebara2004machine, lasserre2006principled, xie2016theory, grathwohl2019your}.
+Discriminative models are optimized for classification or regression tasks but lack the ability to model data distributions, while generative models can synthesize new data samples but may underperform on downstream classification tasks \citep{ng2001discriminative, jebara2004machine}.
+Recent research has explored unifying these approaches through joint discriminative-generative modeling frameworks that aim to combine the predictive power of discriminative approaches with the rich data understanding of generative models \citep{xie2016theory, lazarow2017introspective, jin2017introspective, du2019implicit, grathwohl2019your, chen2019residual, guo2023egc, deja2023learning}.
+Such unification holds the promise of grounding classification decisions in the model's understanding of the data distribution---but realizing this potential requires more than simply combining discriminative and generative objectives.

 Among these unification efforts, Energy-Based Models (EBMs) have emerged as a promising framework due to their flexibility and theoretical connections to both paradigms.
 In particular, Joint Energy-Based Models (JEM) \citep{grathwohl2019your} demonstrated that standard classifier architectures could be reinterpreted to simultaneously function as EBMs, enabling both high-accuracy classification and reasonable sample generation.
-However, a critical limitation of JEM and similar approaches is their reliance on Markov Chain Monte Carlo (MCMC) methods such as Stochastic Gradient Langevin Dynamics (SGLD) for training the generative component.
-SGLD-based EBM learning suffers from significant training instabilities, computational inefficiency, and often produces poor-quality samples \citep{grathwohl2019your, duvenaud2021no, du2019implicit, zhao2020learning, gao2018learning, nijkamp2019learning}, limiting the practical adoption of these hybrid models.
+However, a critical limitation of JEM and similar approaches is their reliance on Markov Chain Monte Carlo (MCMC) methods such as Stochastic Gradient Langevin Dynamics (SGLD; \citealt{welling2011bayesian}) for training the generative component.
+SGLD-based EBM learning suffers from significant training instabilities, computational inefficiency, and often produces poor-quality samples \citep{grathwohl2019your, duvenaud2021no, du2019implicit, nijkamp2019learning}, limiting the practical adoption of these hybrid models.

 We address these limitations by introducing \textbf{Dual Adversarial Training (DAT)}, a novel framework that leverages adversarial training (AT) principles for both discriminative robustness and stable generative learning within a unified JEM-based architecture.
 Our approach employs a dual application of adversarial training: (1) standard AT for the discriminative component to achieve robustness against adversarial perturbations, and (2) an AT-based energy function learning strategy for the generative component that replaces unstable SGLD-based JEM learning.